ZhaoJinHA/zjPlayer-matlab/README.md

 Press [downarow] to minus frame by 1
 Press [space] to pause or continue zjPlayer
 Drag the scroll bar in bottom to jump to any frame you want

+## thanks
+Inspired by JF Henriques' programme
+The function structure is learned from Mingjing Zhang' matlab Mario Game